History of the Internet

 Several early packet-switched networks emerged in the 1970s which researched and provided data networking.
 Louis Pouzin and Hubert Zimmermann pioneered a simplified end-to-end approach to internetworking at the IRIA.
 Peter Kirstein put internetworking into practice at University College London in 1973.
 Bob Metcalfe developed the theory and practice behind Ethernet and the PARC Universal Packet.
 ARPA initiatives and the International Network Working Group developed and refined ideas for internetworking, in which multiple separate networks could be joined into a network of networks.
 Vint Cerf, now at Stanford University, and Bob Kahn, now at DARPA, published their research on internetworking in 1974.
 Through the Internet Experiment Note series and later RFCs this evolved into the Transmission Control Protocol (TCP) and Internet Protocol (IP), two protocols of the Internet protocol suite.
-The design included concepts pioneered in the French CYCLADES project directed by Louis Pouzin.
-The development of packet switching networks was underpinned by mathematical work in the 1970s by Leonard Kleinrock at UCLA.In the late 1970s, national and international public data networks emerged based on the X.25 protocol, designed by Rémi Després and others.
+The design reflected concepts pioneered in the French CYCLADES project directed by Louis Pouzin.
+The development of packet switching networks was complemented by mathematical work in the 1970s by Leonard Kleinrock at UCLA.

+In the late 1970s, national and international public data networks emerged based on the X.25 protocol, designed by Rémi Després and others.
 In the United States, the National Science Foundation (NSF) funded national supercomputing centers at several universities in the United States, and provided interconnectivity in 1986 with the NSFNET project, thus creating network access to these supercomputer sites for research and academic organizations in the United States.
 International connections to NSFNET, the emergence of architecture such as the Domain Name System, and the adoption of TCP/IP on existing networks in the United States and around the world marked the beginnings of the Internet.
 Commercial Internet service providers (ISPs) emerged in 1989 in the United States and Australia.
 Limited private connections to parts of the Internet by officially commercial entities emerged in several American cities by late 1989 and 1990.
 The optical backbone of the NSFNET was decommissioned in 1995, removing the last restrictions on the use of the Internet to carry commercial traffic, as traffic transitioned to optical networks managed by Sprint, MCI and AT&T in the United States.